Adam was featured in the April 5th, 2012 New York Times piece "Telling Tales With a Tear and a Smile" by Jason Zinoman.

 In 2010, Adam appeared on the NFL NETWORK's Top 10 Football Follies.

-In the August of 2012, a recording of Adam's story 'Rick Moranis' was heard on NPR's Snap Judgment radio show.
+In January of 2014, a recording of Adam's story 'Rick Moranis' was heard on NPR's Snap Judgment radio show.
 In the Winter of 2012, Adam appeared as a guest on Julie Klausner's How Was Your Week podcast as well as a panelist on Andy Rocco's Here to Help podcast taped live at UCBeast.
 In Spring of 2012, Adam had stories featured on the Upright Citizens Brigade Theatre's podcast, A Funny Thing, and The Soundtrack Series Podcast.

 In December 2008, Adam was a special guest on WFMU's 7 Second Delay with Ken Freedman and Andy Breckman.

-Adam is also currently writing an auto-biographical novel about his life experiences growing up in New Hampshire.
+Adam is also currently writing an auto-biographical manuscript about his life experiences growing up in New Hampshire.